Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Preliminaries for the bootstrap procedure

 which yields the conclusion, thanks to the bound \eqref{bound:M3}. \end{proof}

-We now prove that the source term in the Navier-Stokes equations, namely the Brinkman force $j_f-\rho_f u$, belong to $\Ld^2 \Ld^2$ (locally in time).
-The strategy of proof is very similar to that of \cite[Lemma 4.7]{EHKM} (with a minor adaptation to the half-space case) and details are thus omitted.
-Let us only emphasize that the result mainly follows from the combination of Lemma \ref{j_f:L^1L^1}, Lemma \ref{rough:bounds}, Lemma \ref{interpo-moment} and the maximal regularity property for the Stokes system (see Section \ref{AnnexeMaxregStokes} in the Appendix) which can be applied in that case because $u_0 \in \W_0^{1,9/7}(\R^3_+)$ (see the assumption \eqref{data:hyp}). \begin{lemme} We have
+We now prove that the source term in the Navier-Stokes equations, namely the Brinkman force $j_f-\rho_f u$, belongs to $\Ld^2 \Ld^2$ (locally in time).
+The strategy of proof is very similar to that of Lemma \cite[Lemma 4.7]{EHKM} (with a minor adaptation to the half-space case) and details are thus omitted.
+Let us only emphasize that the result mainly follows from the combination of Lemma \ref{j_f:L^1L^1}, Lemma \ref{rough:bounds}, Lemma \ref{interpo-moment} and the maximal regularity property for the Stokes system (see Section \ref{AnnexeMaxregStokes} in the Appendix) which can be applied in that case because $u_0 \in \W_0^{1,9/7}(\R^3_+)$ and $M_6 f_0<\infty$ (see the assumption \eqref{data:hyp}). \begin{lem} We have

-\end{lemme} We are then in position to state the following local in times integrability results of the Leray solution $(u,f)$. \begin{proposition} We have
+\end{lem} We are then in position to state the following local in time integrability results of the Leray solution $(u,f)$. \begin{propo} We have

-and if $N_q(f_0)<\infty$ for some $q>3$, then
+and if $N_d(f_0)<\infty$ for some $d>4$, then

 More precisely, there exists a continuous nondecreasing function $\eta : \R^+\rightarrow \R^+$ such that